-In addition to such internal organisational benefits, providers that measure, analyse and evaluate outcomes area also able to use their evidence to:

-- Influence local and national policy, and service provision - communicate more clearly, and authoritatively, with potential advocacy partners, other professionals and the media about the value of independent advocacy to individuals and wider society - have a realistic understanding of what the organisation is achieving with people who are seeking advocacy support - and the adjustments that could be made to strengthen practice - be clear about what they are 'bringing to the table' when speaking with potential partner organisations, as well as those in which it is delivering independent advocacy - notice trends, so that they can be addressed proactively
+Furthermore, independent advocacy organisations that measure, analyse, and evaluate outcomes can use their evidence to influence local and national policy and independent advocacy provision.
+They can communicate more clearly and authoritatively with potential advocacy partners, other professionals, and the media about the value of independent advocacy to individuals and wider society.
+They can also have a realistic understanding of what the organisation is achieving with people seeking advocacy support and the changes that could be made to strengthen practice.
+By noticing trends, organisations can address issues proactively.